abhinavxpartap/responsivelandingpages/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Note
+there are different pages to see the u can use [http://localhost:3000/NewHome] ,[http://localhost:3000/Newpage], [http://localhost:3000](enjoy monday banner will be displayed on defaut at 3000 )

 ## Learn More

 To learn more about Next.js, take a look at the following resources: